Vault Best Practices

 Metadata API can deploy and retrieve up to 10,000 files or 400 MB at one time.
 If either of these limits is exceeded, the deployment or retrieval will fail.

-See Vault Archival Best Practices
+See Vault Archival Best Practices below.

 Backup Best Practices

-4. Configure the scheduled time for full and incremental backups with enough of a time gap between them to avoid any bottlenecks in Salesforce, which may be caused due to queries being executed on same objects in parallel.
+4. Configure the scheduled time for full and incremental backups with enough of a time gap between them to avoid any bottlenecks in Salesforce, which may be caused due to queries being executed on the same objects in parallel.

 5. Create backup schedules that are in sync with your production deployment schedules.
 Backup your entire production instance or relevant instance data before deploying to a production instance.